 Fun fact: Kodiak was the capital of Alaska during Russia’s occupation.
 Yep, in 1792, a salty Russian

 moved the town to its current locale and it became the Rus HQ.
 Also, did you know that “Petrichor” is that sweet earthen scent you smell right after it rains?
 Kodiak had it pretty much all the time, even when sunny.
 Olfactory bliss, if that’s your thing.

 Our first experience (for fun) involved a walk around the harbor.
 You have to cross a bridge from downtown to the marina; it’s a pleasant setting and walking felt like a much better way to soak in some sights than driving.
 Even in the early spring, the docks were vibrant with activity.
 Ships of all shapes and sorts, each in various states of repair.
 They provided living space, freedom, and (hopefully) profit to their respective crew.

 Commercial fishing is the largest contributor to the local economy, with tourism and hunting making up the remainder of the island’s regular income.
-With these facts in mind, we watched harbor grow more and more active, with people in colorful rubber attire flitting across docks with gear and tools and supplies.
+With these facts in mind, we watched the harbor grow more and more active, with people in colorful rubber attire flitting across docks with gear and supplies.

-Speaking of monsters, Kodiak boasts the biggest brown bears in the world.
+Speaking of wild monsters, Kodiak boasts the biggest brown bears in the world.
 I didn’t see any, but I held out hope till the very end.
 While this briefly bummed me out, I’m still going to pepper these paragraphs with bear puns all the same.

 The infamous Kodiak Grizzlies